Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise: SDEs with multiplicative stable L evy noise

 \section{SDEs with multiplicative stable L\'evy noise}

-The goal of this section is to study the strong well-posedness of SDEs \eqref{Xe_tilde} and \eqref{X_tilde}, as well as the ergodic properties of the solution processes $\tilde X^{x,\epsilon}$ for each $\epsilon>0$.
+The goal of this section is to study the strong well-posedness of SDEs \eqref{Xe_tilde} and \eqref{X_tilde}, as well as the invariance and ergodicity of the solution processes $\tilde X^{x,\epsilon}$ for each $\e \ge0$.
 As corollaries, we also obtain the Feynman-Kac formula and the well-posedness of nonlocal Poisson equation without zeroth-order term, which will be used to study homogenization in the next two sections.